 Marking satin.
 The smooth surface of satin will smudge and smear the chalk lines and you may find it is permanent.
 Also as it shows water staining marks prominently if you try to remove chalk marks with water you may get very ugly looking water spots.
 Marking on the dull side of satin is the solution.

-Use pattern weights instead of pins wherever possible.Where you have to use pins, use sharp silk pins,.
+Use pattern weights instead of pins wherever possible.Where you have to use pins, use sharp silk pins; I would pin only within the seam allowances – satin shows pin marks clearly.

 When sewing satin you have to use very sharp needles.
-Microtex ( sharp )needles work very well especially for thin satin which may snag with regular needles.
+Microtex ( sharp )needles work very well especially for thin satin which may snag with regular needles; otherwise a lightweight standard universal point needle would do.
 A walking foot / even foot is said to be the best for use with slippery fabrics

 Satin frays a lot.
 But thankfully it doesn’t fray on the bias.
 So if possible cut on the bias.
 Also if you cannot cut on the bias, leave wide seam allowances and donot forget to finish the fabric edges.
 I sometimes apply fray check immediately as soon as I cut.
 French seams also work very well, as the fabric edges will be well hidden.Satin dresses are usually lined so that will take care of a lot of frayed edges.
 Interlining also gives some weight to the fabric.